Alfredo-Sanchez/learn-english/files/presentation/introduce_yourself.md

 Here’s another example:

->“My name’s Lucia and I’m from Spain.
+>*“My name’s Lucia and I’m from Spain.
 I was born in the south of Spain but I live in Barcelona.
 I work as a translator, and I don’t have much time for hobbies these days.
 But in the future, I’d like to try yoga.
-I’m taking this class because I want to improve my speaking in English.”
+I’m taking this class because I want to improve my speaking in English.”*

 ## How to introduce yourself in casual situations

-Small talk is the perfect example to illustrate this point The best advice is to keep your introductions short and light.
+Small talk is the perfect example to illustrate this point The best advice is to `keep your introductions short and light`.
 You’ll also want to give the other person room for follow-up questions.

-When it comes to greetings, you could say: “Hey there,” “Morning!” or “What’s up?”
+When it comes to greetings, you could say: *“Hey there,” “Morning!” or “What’s up?”*

 Here are some examples: